matteofilia/tessera/DEV_LOG.md

 Okay, got some work done on the website.
 It looks absolutely awful.
 That being said, it is workable for now.
 I know what I want: a simple input/output interface to run code.
 I'll make it look a little better sometime in the future.
 Honestly, I kind of like how the website looks.
 It's so aggresively minimal and terrible.
 Love it!

 Got the previous / next buttons to work and cycle through the example files.
 This is good progress!
 Next up: work on the lexer, probably.

+## Feb 10, 2025

+Took a long time to setup my dev environment for my MacBook today.
+Honestly, kind of dissapointed.
+Really enjoy using WSL for development.

+Spent some time working on the lexer today, several hours or so.
+So far, progress has been very slow.
+Already feel like giving up but need to keep going.
+Still, I have budgeted more than enough time to get things done.
+Maybe ten to twenty hours per chapter, for a total of 220 hours.
+Don't need for everything to be amazing, just need to have the language be able to do the basics.